 HOW TO PREPARE

 When preparing zucchini scrub with a brush under cold water to remove any grit, then trim the base and neck.
-Zucchini is one of the most versatile vegetable and can be used for an number of things.
+Zucchini is one of the most versatile vegetables and can be used for a number of things.
 To roast simply toss with a little olive oil and sea salt and bake at 350°F, uncovered, for 35-40 minutes.
 To sauté just add oil into a large skillet over medium heat and toss in your zucchini, cooking until tender.
-My top way to prepare then is as a a substitute for pasta, but you can also use it chopped in salads, soups and casseroles.
+My top way to prepare them is as a substitute for pasta, but you can also use it chopped in salads, soups, and casseroles.

 Looking for tasty ways to use your zucchini?
 Check out our favorite recipes here!